Route Overview

 What to Expect on the Road in 2025

-Main Route: Yenagoa → Ughelli (Delta) → Benin (Edo) → Auchi/Okene (Kogi) → Lokoja → Abuja.
+Main Route: Yenagoa → Ughelli (Delta) → Benin (Edo) → Auchi/Okene (Kogi) → Lokoja → Abuja and vice versa.

 Road Condition: Generally motorable, but Benin–Okene–Lokoja axis often has congestion and ongoing works.